-unreasonable because it does not address the impact of subsidized existing resources on the capacity market.
+A recent regulatory action could significantly change PJM's RPM.
+In an order113 issued on June 29, 2018, FERC ruled that an important component of PJM's RPM, the Minimum Offer Price Rule ("MOPR"), was unjust and unreasonable because it does not address the impact of subsidized existing resources on the capacity market.
 FERC noted that resources that receive out-of-market payments in PJM's capacity markets cause price suppression.

 "These subsidies enable subsidized resources to have a suppressive effect on the price of capacity procured by PJM through its capacity market, called the Reliability Pricing Model (RPM).
 Out-of-market payments, whether made or directed by a state, allow the supported resources to reduce the price of their offers into capacity auctions below the price at which they otherwise would offer absent the payments, causing lower auction clearing prices."
-112
+114

-FERC further noted that such out of market payments include subsidies to zero-emissions credits (ZEC) programs and renewable portfolio standards (RPS) programs.
+FERC further noted that such out_of_market payments include subsidies to zero-emissions credits (ZEC) programs and renewable portfolio standards (RPS) programs.
 Subsidies for ZEC and RPS resources must be treated comparably to subsidies for other resources.

 "Out-of-market payments include, for example, the zero-emissions credits (ZEC) programs and Renewable Portfolio Standards (RPS) programs on which we base our determination in this order that PJM's Open Access Transmission Tariff (OATT or Tariff) is unjust, unreasonable, and unduly discriminatory or preferential..."
-113
+115

-FERC has instituted a proceeding114 under Section 206 of the Federal Power Act to find a replacement for the current MOPR through two ways: (i) expanding the current MOPR to all resources, and (ii) allowing resources receiving out-of-market payments, with a corresponding amount of load, to opt out of the capacity market and instead participate in a Fixed Resource Requirement process to be defined more specifically by FERC.
-The IPA will continue to monitor this proceeding and other regulatory proceedings and incorporate any necessary responsive adjustments to this Plan or future Plans.
+FERC has instituted a proceeding116 under Section 206 of the Federal Power Act to find a replacement for the current MOPR through two ways: (i) expanding the current MOPR to all resources, (new and existing) receiving out-of-market payments, and (ii) allowing resources receiving out-of-market payments, with a corresponding amount of load, to opt out of the capacity market and instead participate in a Fixed Resource Requirement process to be defined more specifically by FERC.
+On August 30, 2018, FERC granted a request by PJM to delay the 2022-2023 BRA until August 2019 (from its ordinarily scheduled date in May 2019) to accommodate the results of the pending federal regulatory proceeding.117 The IPA will continue to monitor this proceeding and other regulatory proceedings and incorporate any necessary responsive adjustments to this Plan or future Plans.